jlas/ml.q/rl/experiment/trade/README.md

 ### alpha & gamma

-The data suggests higher returns are produced with higher values of alpha and beta.
-Experiments were conducted with the cross product of alpha and beta values in the range [0.1, 0.9].
+The data suggests higher returns are produced with higher values of alpha and gamma.
+Experiments were conducted with the cross product of alpha and gamma values in the range [0.1, 0.9].
 Average returns are plotted below with the log of standard deviation added as a band.